strimzi/strimzi.github.io/_posts/2021-04-18-api-conversion.md

 date: 2021-04-18
 author: jakub_stejskal
 ---
-In Strimzi 0.22 we introduced new API version `v1beta2` which will replace `v1beta1` / `v1alpha1` APIs and make Strimzi ready for Kubernetes 1.22.
+In Strimzi 0.22 we introduced the `v1beta2` API version to prepare Strimzi for Kubernetes 1.22.
+The `v1beta2` API version replaces the `v1beta1` and `v1alpha1` API versions.
-This blog post will show you how to perform the conversion and get ready for next Strimzi releases.
+This post shows you how to perform an API conversion to `v1beta2` to be ready for the next Strimzi releases.

 <!--more-->

 ### New API versions

-As we stated before, we introduced new API version `v1beta2` for Strimzi resources.
-Every user of Strimzi will have to migrate from old `v1beta1` / `v1beta2`.
+By introducing API version `v1beta2` for Strimzi resources, current Strimzi users must migrate from the old `v1beta1`  and `v1beta2` versions.
 This migration is not necessarily needed right after upgrade to Strimzi 0.22, but has to be done before upgrade to Strimzi 0.23 or later.
-The main reason why Strimzi users had to do this migration are preparations of Strimzi to use [Kubernetes CRD `apiextensions/v1`](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#customresourcedefinition-v122).
+The main reason for the migration is to prepare Strimzi to use [Kubernetes CRD `apiextensions/v1`](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#customresourcedefinition-v122).

 Custom resources are created and controlled using APIs added to Kubernetes by CRDs.
 Put another way, CRDs extend the Kubernetes API to allow the creation of custom resources.